What it is:

 Feedback + further implications

-The experimental nature of this design meant that I was not designing for legibility more than I was just trying to challenge myself to create a set of letters.
+Because this was super experimental, I wasn’t designing for legibility more than I was just trying to challenge myself to create a set of letters.
 I agreed that the letters had very few, if any practical applications, but I found ways to present their strange visual appeal:

 With few enough letters, I could write my name (somewhat legibly), and because of each letter’s leaf or petal-like shape I also found myself arranging them in a way that mimicked flowering plants.
 Finally, I created a stylized LinkedIn banner that attempted to utilize the geometric repetition that I had admired in other designs.